HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: Analysis

 \subsection{Isolating the Evidence Retrieval Bottleneck}

-\paragraph{Frame Selection methods.} To address \textbf{(Q1)}, i.e. the impact of evidence retrieval, we compare five strategies (all operating in the same BLIP \cite{li2022blip} embedding space for fairness): \textbf{AKS} \cite{tang2025aks} learns a keyframe policy that balances relevance and temporal coverage; \textbf{BOLT-ITS} \cite{liu2025bolt} using inverse transform sampling to select query-relevant frames; \textbf{Uniform} takes evenly spaced frames; \textbf{Vanilla-BLIP} retrieves frames with highest cosine similarity to the question; \textbf{Oracle Frames (OF)} use frame indices gathered from our benchmark’s construction pipeline along with a few complementary non-evidence frames.
-They are applied only in tasks where relevant evidence is scarce or confined to very short portions of the video (notably \textit{[TSO]}, \textit{[FAM]}, \textit{[SVA]}). \footnote{We use ``OF'' to denote the curated set of \emph{evidence frame indices plus a few additional non-evidence frames}.
-The purpose of the additional frames is to fill the fixed frame budget (e.g., 16 frames), making OF a "best-case" \emph{selection strategy} that is comparable to AKS and BOLT-ITS.
-This setup tests if a model can identify the correct evidence when it is guaranteed to be \emph{retrieved}, and is distinct from the \emph{oracle-only} analysis in Sec.
-5.2, which tests pure \emph{fusion}.
-Curation exists only for a subset of tasks, so its effect is not uniform across the benchmark.}
+\paragraph{Frame Selection methods.} To address \textbf{(Q1)}, i.e. the impact of evidence retrieval, we compare five strategies (all operating in the same BLIP \cite{li2022blip} embedding space for fairness): \textbf{AKS} \cite{tang2025aks} learns a keyframe policy that balances relevance and temporal coverage; \textbf{BOLT-ITS} \cite{liu2025bolt} using inverse transform sampling to select query-relevant frames; \textbf{Uniform} takes evenly spaced frames; \textbf{Vanilla-BLIP} retrieves frames with highest cosine similarity to the question; \textbf{Oracle Frames (OF)} use frame indices gathered from our benchmark’s construction pipeline along with a few non-evidence frames to match the fixed frame budget (they are meant to represent a best-case retrieval setting rather than the oracle-only fusion setting studied in Sec.~\ref{sec:analysis:aggregation}).
+They are applied only in tasks where relevant evidence is scarce or confined to very short portions of the video (notably \textit{[TSO]}, \textit{[FAM]}, \textit{[SVA]}).

 \paragraph{Performance across frame selection strategies.} Table~\ref{tab:frame-selection-means} presents the accuracy, averaged across all tasks, for each selection method applied to three representative models.
 Learned selectors such as AKS and BOLT-ITS outperform simple uniform sampling on many tasks, yet still trail behind the Oracle Frames (OF) configuration, a performance gap that is even more pronounced in the per-task breakdown (see Supplementary), reinforcing the fact that evidence retrieval remains a major performance bottleneck.
 More importantly, even when the model is provided with the correct evidence frames (using OF), performance gains are limited, with accuracy remaining below 50\%, indicating that access to the right information alone is insufficient for successful multi-evidence reasoning.
 This finding aligns with our broader observation that current models underweight or fail to integrate critical cues, even when ground-truth evidence is fully available.